profhlas/math/README.md

-# uwec
+# Syllabi

-Syllabus information for UWEC courses.
+Syllabus information for Prof. Hlas at [University of Wisconwin-Eau Claire](https://www.uwec.edu/).